xxxDEV1xxx/GROK.com-has-hidden-messages/README.md

 # GROK.com-has-hidden-messages
-what the actual fuck is this shit go to grok.com, ask it a question. then press ctrl+a then ctrl+c, and paste to a clipboard. your fucked up shit may vary?
+what the actual fuck is this shit go to grok.com, ask it a question. then press ctrl+a then ctrl+c, and paste to a clipboard. your fucked up shit may vary? none of this is trained on any of my prompts whatsoever.

 im serious. what the actual fuck